Updated: Jan 13

 Auguste Renoir was Monet’s painting partner—but he was much more interested in the effects of light on people.
 In paintings like Dance at the Moulin de la Galette (1876), the workers are always in their best, and you can see the sunlight as it dapples the faces of the dancers.
 To our eyes, they are elegant figures; to the eyes of Renoir’s audience, they were wage workers dressed up for the night (the straw boaters of the men are the tell).
 But no matter—they clearly know how to have fun, and enjoy themselves, leaning in to talk, flirting with a smile, or embracing in a dance.

-Compare Danse a la Ville to Danse a la Campagne and you will see the class differences: in the city, the couple in formal attire seem stately and still, while in the country, the woman with her hat and fan is caught mid-turn, the pleasure of the moment (or whatever her partner seems to be whispering in her ear) clearly on her face.
+Compare Danse a la Ville to Danse a la Campagne to see the class differences: in the city, the couple in formal attire seem stately and still, while in the country, the woman with her hat and fan is caught mid-turn, the pleasure of the moment (or whatever her partner seems to be whispering in her ear) clearly on her face.

 In his later years, Renoir left Paris, but continued to paint women (and often his sons) in the sunlight of the Mediterranean.
 His later nudes have a classical, monumental quality.
 Dressed only in sunlight, they fill the frame with “taches” of russet, cream, green and blue.

 Edgar Degas’ dancers have some of the same luscious coloring of Renoir’s nudes, although his outlook was totally different.
 He was closer in age to Manet, and considered himself a Realist like Manet.
 In a Cafe (1875) echoes Manet in the palpable isolation of the two drinkers—side by side, yet drinking alone.
-The woman has a glass of green-ray absinthe, which was 75% alcohol, with a wormwood neurotoxin that literally drove drinkers insane.
+The woman's glass of green-ray absinthe was 75% alcohol, with a wormwood neurotoxin that literally drove drinkers insane.

 Degas: In a Cafe (L'Absinthe) 1875-76 & The Ballet Class 1871-74